cdag22/app-create/DevelopmentLifeCycleProcess/2_DefiningRequirements/PHASES.md

 Each phase will contain support through commandline arguments and ship with default boilerplate for those listed in their corresponding **```Config.json```**.

 ## 1st Iteration

+The minimum viable product will allow for easily creating a custom project from scratch. ```config.json``` will not be supported yet.
+Either in a empty Github repo or through connecting an empty project to a github repo.

+It will be Node based and allow for quickly installing npm packages automatically.

+It will support basic configuration and some template for Webpack, React, vanilla JS, jQuery, HTML, and CSS.

+CSS templates will be either raw CSS, Sass, Less, or Styled Components.
+It will allow for integration, templates, and setup with Bootstrap, Materialize, Foundation, UIKit, and Semantic UI Frameworks.

+It will come with predefined options of quick insertion for color templates, or create of color templates.

+It will implement the template tagging system for saved templates.

+It will at the bear minimum require:
+  - Setup of an ```index.html```
+  - Creation of one CSS file
+  - Creation of all bear minimum JavaScript Files based on whether the project is:
+    * Vanilla JavaScript
+    * jQuery
+    * React (along with the requirement of a basic Webpack File; and question about where to install babel config.
+Default is .babelrc)

+It will allow for the customization of the default questions asked through the flag ```--config``` which will take in either **css**, **html**, **js**, or **gui**.
+If **gui** is entered then a configuration menu will pop up with options to set a custom profile.

+## 2nd Iteration

 The minimum viable product will contain customization through a ```config.json``` for